buckbaskin/notary/about/Goals.md

 - text search of notes

 ### 0.7.0 - Testing
-- develop unittests for each of the modules that are actively used
+- develop unittests for each of the modules that are used
 - create a dev, test, staging and production db instance and server to test/run against.

 ### 1.0.0 - UI, Undo, Interactive Versioning